crabmusket/eightyeight.github.io/_drafts/docker-and-coreos-an-overview.md

 ---
 layout: post
-title:  "Docker and CoreOS, a summary"
+title:  "Docker and CoreOS, an overview in pictures"
 date:   2015-05-23 13:10
 tags:   coreos docker aii
 ---

-_The first post in [adventures in infrastructure](/adventures-in-infrastructure)_
+The world of containerised deployment is a little opaque at first.

-Over the last month or two, I've been trying to introduce myself to the strange new world of development, deployment and operations with containers.
+Over the last month or two, I've been trying to introduce myself to it.
+It wasn't easy at first, and information is pretty scattered, but I feel I've learned enough that I can pass some knowledge on to others who are also interested and don't know where to start.

-I haven't had a ton of experience at ops _without_ containers, but since they make my development process easier, I figured it was a natural choice to stick with them right on through to deployment.
+I haven't had a ton of experience at ops _without_ containers, but since I've been using Docker as a super easy way to spin up development environments, I figured it was a natural choice to stick with them right on through to deployment.
-It's been a fun ride, and while it's far from over, I thought I'd sit down and write up my experiences so far, as a sort of breadcrumb trail for anyone who wants to follow in my path.

-The world of containerised deployment is a little opaque at first, and there are a myriad of ways into it.
-To make matters worse, I was determined to use CoreOS to run my containers on, which added another layer of complexity to the proceedings.
-CoreOS comes with its own raft of technologies, processes and lessons.
+However, I wanted to do it _right_, and the CoreOS philosophy appealed to me the most.
-Despite all that, it seems like a technology that will grow with me - from a single server to host my blog on, all the way up to a cloud cluster running a complex application.
+It seems like a technology that will grow with me - from a single server to host my blog on, all the way up to a cloud cluster running a complex application.
-Being able to develop, test, and deploy in environments as close to each other as possible was also a very alluring promise of the container model.
+CoreOS comes with its own ecosystem and workflow, making it an even taller order to learn on top of Docker.

 This post is intended to be the first of several describing my adventures in infrastructure.
 I'l be writing these as I learn things, so expect them to be filled with mistakes, misunderstandings, missteps and herrings of all colours.